Kalikoze/be_resources/module3/assessments/munchies.md

 ## Setup

-Create a branch off of your Sweater Weather project called final_assessment.
+Create a branch off of your Sweater Weather project called `final_assessment`.
 As you work, you should commit to this branch every 15 minutes

 ## Assignment